DigitaleGesellschaft/jekyll-theme-conference/README.md

 - optionally `hide: true` if the room and its description should not be shown.

 Furthermore, one can edit `location/index.md` to add additional information about the venue's location.
+The map shown on the main location page is based on the JavaScript Library [Leaflet](https://leafletjs.com/) and can be customized by editing the `assets/js/map.js` file.

 ### Additional Pages